 You can glaze or reglaze a window with either oil-based or water-based glazing.
 While oil-based window glazing is considered old-school and takes longer to dry, water-based window glazing is more modern and dries more quickly.

-Oil-based glazing needs around 30 days to dry before you can paint the window!
+Oil based glazing needs around 30 days to dry before you can paint the window.
 In comparison, a water-based window glazing takes just about three to seven days.
-The duration is lesser if you’re using exterior latex paint and more if you’re using oil-based paint.
+The duration is shorter if you’re using exterior latex paint and longer if you’re using oil-based paint.

 Which is the ideal putty for glazing?